Are you facing a charge of obscene exposure or offensive conduct?

 - Offensive conduct near or within hearing of a public place or school

-If you are found guilty of any of these offences, you may be given up to six months imprisonment or a fine of up to $6,600.
+If you are found guilty of any of these offences, you could face a hefty fine and even a prison sentence.

 There are a number of other penalties you could face, including community service, good behaviour bond and home detention.